Funeral Director(s) O Read more [...]

 Funeral Directors Category: South East England

-Edward Towner, Dip FD.
-Fifth generation.
-The business was started by his great-great grandfather in 1875.
+Oliver Towner, BA(Hons).
+Sixth generation of the Towner family.
+The business was started by his great-great-great grandfather, in 1875.
 Masses of heritage here, but absolutely none of the nothing-to-learn attitude which besets many such family affairs.
-Those vocational impulses Edward experienced when he was a teenager all guided him away from the family business: “I used to swear this would be the last job I would ever do.”
+Those vocational impulses Oliver experienced when he was a teenager all guided him away from the family business: “I used to swear this would be the last job I would ever do.”
 The necessity to earn a living drew him back, a decision he has never regretted for a millisecond.
 “It’s a real privilege to help bereaved people.
 We can make a difference.”
 He also pays tribute to his colleagues.
 “This is a rewarding and happy place to work.
 I said this would be the last job I’d ever do.
-More than 40 years later, I’m sure it will be.”
+Just like my Father, I’m sure it will be.”

-Away from work Edward enjoys time with his family and walking the dog.
+Away from work, Oliver enjoys time with his family and walking his dog, Crumble.
 He’s a rugby aficionado (Harlequins, in case you wondered).
-He loves playing classical guitar and sailing but not, as he says, “at the same time.”

 Towner’s have their own memorial masons, and we went to visit their workshop, as families are welcome to do.
-It is a wonderful place, managed by Freddie Rolph who works there with Piers, Hebe and Alice, Peter and Gary.
+It is a wonderful place, managed by Julie Francis and Freddie Rolph who work there with Chris, Gary, Hebe and Alice.
 The skill and artistry of this team is responsible for some of the best memorials we have seen, and their passion for their work is both impressive and admirable.
 They have their own brochure to help guide clients in their decisions about the choice of stone and the style and type of inscription, and examples can be seen in the workshop.
 The quiet chipping of chisels as letters are painstakingly carved is mesmerising, a sound echoing from a past that is now almost forgotten.
 We strongly recommend you go and see for yourself if you are planning to organise a memorial.

 The telephone number for Bexhill is 01424 73370, for the Battle branch call 01424 775515